thecapacity/datasciencecoursera/DevData_Products/CourseProj/README.md

 The application must include the following:

-* Some form of input (widget: textbox, radio button, checkbox, ...)
+* Some form of input (widget: textbox, radio button, checkbox, sider, ...)

-* Some operation on the ui input in sever.R
+* Some operation on the ui input in server.R

 * Some reactive output displayed as a result of server calculations

 It will include enough guidance and documentation so that a introductory user could use your application.
 This guidance will be within the Shiny website itself, and not posted to an external link.

-The scope fo the Shiny application is entirely up for individual interpretation.
+The scope of the Shiny application was left entirely up for individual interpretation.
 We were directed to make the package simple for the end user, so that they don't need a lot of your prerequisite knowledge to evaluate the application.
 The final instruction was to emphasize a simple project given the short time frame.

 ## Problem Definition